Package Traffic Controller (PTC)

 • Linux

-Install scripts, certificate placement, and environment variables are maintained per OS in the repository scripts/ README; use that README for version-specific notes.
+Install scripts, certificate placement, and environment variables are maintained in the scripts/ README.

 How It Works